 If you’ve been following me on Instagram, you’ll have seen that I went to the Czech Republic a fortnight ago.

 It was a very spur of the moment break away, booking the flights and hotel on the Wednesday, and travelling on the Friday.
-I originally planned to go alone, but continuing with the spontaneous nature of the trip, my friend Solo decided to come along too, booking his flights just four hours before we were due to be at the airport.
+I originally planned to travel alone, but continuing with the spontaneous nature of the trip, my friend Solo decided to come along too, booking his flights just four hours before we had to be at the airport.
 Beat that for impulsive travel.

-Though I flew into and stayed in Prague (more on Prague in another post coming soon), my main reason for visiting the country was to climb the imposing “monster” on the top of this mountain:
+Though I flew into and stayed in Prague, my main reason for visiting the country was to climb the imposing “monster” on the top of this mountain:

 Resembling some kind of crazy roller coaster from the theme park of nightmares (Alton Towers perhaps?), this is actually the Skywalk in the sleepy little town of Dolní Morava.